n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uplead.md

+---
+title: UpLead node - n8n Documentation
+description: Documentation for the UpLead node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # UpLead

 The UpLead node allows you to automate work in UpLead, and integrate UpLead with other applications. n8n supports several UpLead operations, including getting company information.